Google Kubernetes Engine Security: Binary Authorization

 To help system operators address these concerns, Google Cloud Platform offers a capability called Binary Authorization.
 Binary Authorization is a GCP managed service that works closely with GKE to enforce deploy-time security controls to ensure that only trusted container images are deployed.
 With Binary Authorization you can whitelist container registries, require images to be signed by trusted authorities, and centrally enforce those policies.
 By enforcing this policy, you can gain tighter control over your container environment by ensuring only approved and/or verified images are integrated into the build-and-release process.

 This lab was created by GKE Helmsman engineers to give you a better understanding of GKE Binary Authorization.
 You can view this demo on Github here.
-We encourage any and all to contribute to our assets!
+We encourage any one to contribute to our assets!